 Medicaid coverage of Nursing Facility Services is available only for services provided in a nursing home licensed and certified by the state survey agency as a Medicaid Nursing Facility (NF).
 See NF survey and certification requirements.
-Medicaid Nursing Facility Services are available only when other payment options are unavailable and the individual is eligible for the Medicaid program.
+Medicaid NF services are available only when other payment options are unavailable and the individual is eligible for the Medicaid program.

 In many cases it is not necessary to transfer to another nursing home when payment source changes to Medicaid NF.
-Many nursing homes are also certified as a Medicare skilled nursing facility (SNF), and most accept long term care insurance and private payment.
-For example, commonly an individual will enter a Medicare Skilled Nursing Facility (SNF) following a hospitalization that qualifies him or her for a limited period of SNF services.
-If nursing home services are still required after the period of SNF coverage, the individual may pay privately, and use any long term care insurance they may have.
+Many nursing homes are also certified as a Medicare skilled nursing facility (SNF), and most accept long-term care insurance and private payment.
+For example, commonly an individual will enter a Medicare SNF following a hospitalization that qualifies him or her for a limited period of SNF services.
+If nursing home services are still required after the period of SNF coverage, the individual may pay privately, and use any long-term care insurance they may have.
 If the individual exhausts assets and is eligible for Medicaid, and the nursing home is also a Medicaid certified nursing facility, the individual may continue to reside in the nursing home under the Medicaid NF benefit.
-If the nursing home is not Medicaid certified, he or she would have to transfer to a NF in order to be covered by the Medicaid Nursing Facility benefit.
+If the nursing home is not Medicaid certified, he or she would have to transfer to a NF to be covered by the Medicaid NF benefit.

-Nursing facility services for are required to be provided by state Medicaid programs for individuals age 21 or older who need them.
-States may not limit access to the service, or make it subject to waiting lists, as they may for HCBS.
-Therefore in some cases NF services may be more immediately available than other long term care options.
+NF services for are required to be provided by state Medicaid programs for individuals age 21 or older who need them.
+States may not limit access to the service, or make it subject to waiting lists, as they may for home and community based services.
+Therefore, in some cases NF services may be more immediately available than other long-term care options.
 NF residents and their families should investigate other long-term care options in order to transition back to the community as quickly as possible.

 Need for nursing facility services is defined by states, all of whom have established NF level of care criteria.
-State level of care requirements must provide access to individuals who meet the coverage criteria defined in Federal law and regulation.
-Individuals with serious mental illness or intellectual disability must also be evaluated by the state's PASRR program to determine if NF admission is needed and appropriate.
+State level of care requirements must provide access to individuals who meet the coverage criteria defined in federal law and regulation.
+Individuals with serious mental illness or intellectual disability must also be evaluated by the state's Preadmission Screening and Resident Review program to determine if NF admission is needed and appropriate.

 In some states individuals applying for NF residence may be eligible for Medicaid under higher eligibility limits used for residents of an institution.
 See your state Medicaid agency for more information.